Who is AcceptanceNOW?

 You may want to contact AcceptanceNOW customer service to see if you can work something out with the company.
 However, in general, speaking to a debt collection agency on the phone once they’ve reported you to the credit bureaus.

 The most effective way to deal with Acceptance Now collections is to work with a credit repair professional.
 They help remove millions of negative items every year from companies like Acceptance Now Collections on behalf of their clients.

 Will Acceptance Now Collections sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+They aid you in disputing the collection account with the credit bureaus, with the possibility of having it removed from your credit history.
 It’s also quite possible that you will never hear from or have to deal with Acceptance Now Collections again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit history that will significantly improve your credit scores.